 Nominated for the Varkey Foundation Global Teacher Prize—the Nobel Peace Prize of Teaching—and Recipient of the 2015 TedxManhattan Award, Stephen whole-heartedly believes that healthy students achieve higher academic success, which in turn helps to drive healthy schools, and that healthy schools are at the heart of healthy communities.
-Inclusive, thriving and 100% beneficial to all of society, Stephen envisions a world where the Green Bronx Machine and its many tendrils will support “a world where people do not have to leave their community to live, learn and earn in a better one”.
+Inclusive, thriving and 100% beneficial to all of society, Stephen envisions a world where the Green Bronx Machine will support “a world where people do not have to leave their community to live, learn, and earn in a better one.”

-The conversion of the library into the leafy green mecca was designed by KSS Architects of Princeton, New Jersey. ”We are thrilled to contribute to such an exciting and truly transformative venture,” states Merilee Meacock, Partner. ”Our experience in working with AeroFarms, the Newark, New Jersey-based market leader in aeroponic agriculture, enables us to readily lend our expertise to the accomplishment of Stephen’s and his students’ endeavor.
+“We are thrilled to contribute to such an exciting and truly transformative venture,” states KSS Partner Merilee Meacock. ”Our experience in working with AeroFarms, the Newark, New Jersey-based market leader in aeroponic agriculture, enables us to readily lend our expertise to the accomplishment of Ritz and his students’ endeavor.
 Our deep experience in the design of learning environments is an additional skill that we bring to the table.
-Ultimately, we share Stephen’s vision and enthusiasm for creating such meaningful change in both local communities and beyond”.
+Ultimately, we share Ritz’s vision and enthusiasm for creating such meaningful change in both local communities and beyond.”